grgbr/cute/sphinx/user.rst

-:c:macro:`CUTE_SUITE_STATIC` allows to define a |suite| with ``static`` global file scope. :ref:`Registering <sect-user-test_hierarchy>` the created |suite| to a parent one is then restricted to the source file where the it is defined :
+:c:macro:`CUTE_SUITE_STATIC` allows to define a |suite| with ``static`` global file scope. :ref:`Registering <sect-user-test_hierarchy>` the created |suite| to a parent one is then restricted to the source file where it is defined :

 .. code-block:: c
    :linenos: